Aniezka/Python_2018-19/Homeworks/ДЗ2/README.md

 # ДЗ2

 A program that receives a list of github users and can do the following:
-- select one user from the list and print a list of his/her repositories ("name") and their description ("description").
+- select one user from the list and print a list of his/her repositories and their description.
 The user must be selected using keyboard input.
-- print out the list of languages ("language") of the selected user and the number of repositories in which they are used
+- print out the list of languages of the selected user and the number of repositories in which they are used
 - find out which user has the most repositories in the list
 - find out which language is the most popular among the listed users
 - find out which of the list users has the most followers. (followers can be accessed at https://api.github.com/users/username/followers, where the username is displayed in the "username" position).